appium/appium/docs/en/appium-setup/troubleshooting.md

 * Re-install dependencies: `npm install`
 * Re-transpile the code: `gulp transpile`

-* You can also use `appium-doctor` to automatically verify that all dependencies are met.
-If running from source, you may have to use `bin/appium-doctor.js` or `node bin/appium-doctor.js`.
+* You can also use [Appium Doctor](https://github.com/appium/appium-doctor) to determine whether your system is configured correctly for Appium.
 * If you get this error after upgrading to Android SDK 22:
   `{ANDROID_HOME}/tools/ant/uibuild.xml:155: SDK does not have any Build Tools installed.` In the Android SDK 22, the platform and build tools are split up into their